GregWojcieszczuk/sara/README.md

      c) imagemagick, http://www.imagemagick.org

-  * Does not require sar, gnuplot and imagemagick to be installed (bundles all required packages/libs)
+  * Does not require sar, gnuplot and imagemagick to be installed

 To get list of available options and usage syntax, run: